Puja7629/Home_Automation_System/README.md

 # Home_Automation_System
-## I have built a home automation system using 8051 microcontroller with keil mu vision software certified from SkyFi lab.
+## I have built a home automation system using 8051 microcontroller with keil mu vision software certified from SkyFi lab in 04 June 2018.
 ## What is Automation
 #### Bluetooth Communication & Interfacing with Skyfi Labs Board
 ##### Bluetooth Communication